tc39/proposal-intl-segmenter/README.md

 ### `Intl.Segmenter.prototype.segment(string)`

-Creates a new `%SegmentIterator%` instance which will lazily find segments in the input string using the Segmenter's locale and granularity, keeping track of its current position within the string.
+Creates a new [<i>Iterable</i>](https://tc39.es/ecma262/#sec-iterable-interface) `%Segments%` instance for the input string using the Segmenter's locale and granularity.

-### `%SegmentIterator%.prototype`
+### Segment data

-#### Iteration result data

-The `value` property of an <i>IteratorResult</i> object produced by a `%SegmentIterator%` instance is an object with the following data properties:
+Segments are described by plain objects with the following data properties:
 * `segment` is the string segment.
 * `index` is the code unit index in the string at which the segment begins.
 * `isWordLike` is `true` when granularity is "word" and the segment is _word-like_ (consisting of letters/numbers/ideographs/etc.), `false` when granularity is "word" and the segment is not _word-like_ (consisting of spaces/punctuation/etc.), and `undefined` when granularity is not "word".

+### Properties of %Segments%.prototype:

+#### `get %Segments%.prototype.string`

+A read-only accessor property that returns the string input to `Intl.Segmenter.prototype.segment`.

+### Methods of %Segments%.prototype:

+#### `%Segments%.prototype.containing(index)`

+Returns a segment data object describing the segment in the string including the code unit at the specified index, or `undefined` if the index is out of bounds.

+#### `%Segments%.prototype[Symbol.iterator]`

+Creates a new `%SegmentIterator%` instance which will lazily find segments in the input string using the Segmenter's locale and granularity, keeping track of its current position within the string.

 ### Methods of %SegmentIterator%.prototype:

 #### `%SegmentIterator%.prototype.next()`

-The `next` method implements the <i>Iterator</i> interface, finding the next segment and returning a corresponding <i>IteratorResult</i> object as described above.
+The `next` method implements the <i>Iterator</i> interface, finding the next segment and returning a corresponding <i>IteratorResult</i> object whose `value` property is a segment data object as described above.

-#### `%SegmentIterator%.prototype.following(startAfter = this.index)`

-Advances the iterator to the first segment in the string starting after the specified code unit index (defaulting to the current index when not provided).
-Returns the iterator, or throws if the starting index was out of bounds (e.g., was already past the end of the string).

-#### `%SegmentIterator%.prototype.preceding(startBefore = this.index)`

-Moves the iterator backward to the first segment in the string starting before the specified code unit index (defaulting to the current index when not provided).
-Returns the iterator, or throws if the starting index was out of bounds (e.g., was already negative).

-### Properties of %SegmentIterator%.prototype:

-#### `get %SegmentIterator%.prototype.segment`

-A read-only accessor property that returns the current string segment, as if from an [iteration result](#iteration-result-data).
-The initial value is `null`.

-#### `get %SegmentIterator%.prototype.index`

-A read-only accessor property that returns the code unit index within the iterated string at which the current segment starts, as if from an [iteration result](#iteration-result-data).
-The initial value is `-1` (i.e., a position immediately preceding the first segment), and the highest possible value is the length of the iterated string (i.e., a position immediately following the last code unit).

-#### `get %SegmentIterator%.prototype.isWordLike`

-A read-only accessor property that returns the "word-like" classification of the current string segment, as if from an [iteration result](#iteration-result-data).
-The initial value for granularity "word" is `null`, and for all other granularities is `undefined`.

 ## FAQ